bbadzioch/course-in-a-box/index.md

 **Class attendance.** You can earn up to 10% of the total course credit for being present and on time during class meetings.
 You can miss one class meeting without a justified reason.
-Each subsequent unexcused absence will lower your participation credit by 2%.
+Each subsequent unexcused absence will lower your participation credit by 2% (i.e. from 10% to 8% etc.).

 **Weekly digest.** As a part of each homework you will be asked to submit a short (2-3 sentences) writeup on your study from the previous week.
-You can write for example about
+For example, you can write:

-* what you have found interesting (or boring)
+* what topics you have found interesting (or boring)
-* what you have found difficult (or easy)
+* what topics you have found difficult (or easy)
 * how do you feel about the course
 * anything else you want to share.

-You will be also asked to submit any questions that you have and that you would like to see discussed during a class meeting.
+You will be also asked to submit course-related questions that you would like to see discussed during a class meeting.

-You can receive up to 10% credit for submitting these digests.
+You can receive up to 10% credit for these writeup.
 You can miss one such assignment without loosing any credit, but your weekly digest credit will be lowered by 2% for each subsequent missed assignment.